Johannes Brahms: Fame, criticism, and Dvořák

-In 1882 Brahms completed his Piano Concerto No. 2, Op.
-83, dedicated to his teacher Marxsen.
-Brahms was invited by Hans von Bülow to undertake a premiere of the work with the Meiningen Court Orchestra.
-This was the beginning of his collaboration with Meiningen and with von Bülow, who was to rank Brahms as one of the 'Three Bs'; in a letter to his wife he wrote: "You know what I think of Brahms: after Bach and Beethoven the greatest, the most sublime of all composers."
+Later symphonies and continuing recognition

 The following years saw the premieres of his Third Symphony, Op.
 90 (1883) and his Fourth Symphony, Op.
 98 (1885).
 Richard Strauss, who had been appointed assistant to von Bülow at Meiningen, and had been uncertain about Brahms's music, found himself converted by the Third Symphony and was enthusiastic about the Fourth: "a giant work, great in concept and invention".
-Another, but cautious, supporter from the younger generation was Gustav Mahler who first met Brahms in 1884 and remained a close acquaintance; he rated Brahms as superior to Anton Bruckner, but more earth-bound than Wagner and Beethoven.
+Another, but more cautious, supporter from the younger generation was Gustav Mahler, who first met Brahms in 1884 and remained a close acquaintance.
+He considered Brahms a conservative master who was more turned toward the past than the future.
+He rated Brahms as technically superior to Anton Bruckner, but more earth-bound than Wagner and Beethoven.

 In 1889, Theo Wangemann, a representative of the American inventor Thomas Edison, visited the composer in Vienna and invited him to make an experimental recording.
 Brahms played an abbreviated version of his first Hungarian Dance and of Josef Strauss's Die Libelle on the piano.
 Although the spoken introduction to the short piece of music is quite clear, the piano playing is largely inaudible due to heavy surface noise.

 In that same year, Brahms was named an honorary citizen of Hamburg.

-Last years (1890–1897)
+Later Life (1889–1897)

+Friendship with J. Strauss

-Brahms had become acquainted with Johann Strauss II, who was eight years his senior, in the 1870s, but their close friendship belongs to the years 1889 and after.
-Brahms admired much of Strauss's music, and encouraged the composer to sign up with his publisher Simrock.
+Brahms and Johann Strauss II were acquainted in the 1870s, but their close friendship belongs to the years 1889 and after.
+Brahms admired much of Strauss's music and encouraged the composer to sign with his publisher Simrock.
 In autographing a fan for Strauss's wife Adele, Brahms wrote the opening notes of The Blue Danube waltz, adding the words "unfortunately not by Johannes Brahms".
+He made the effort, three weeks before his death, to attend the premiere of Johann Strauss's operetta Die Göttin der Vernunft (The Goddess of Reason) in March 1897.